falconry/falcon/README.md

 ### Usage ###

+Read the source, Luke!

-More/better docs are on the way, but in the meantime, here is a simple example showing how to create a Falcon-based API.
+Docstrings can be found throughout the Falcon code base for your learning pleasure.
+Better docs are on the way, but in the meantime, here is a simple example showing how to create a Falcon-based API.

 ```python
 class ThingsResource: